Best interactive demo software in 2026: 12 tools compared

 You record your screen with the desktop app, the Chrome extension, or upload an existing recording from a tool like Loom, OBS, or QuickTime.
 The recording can be silent or include existing narration.
 Clevera's AI analyzes the workflow, writes a contextual script, generates a natural voiceover, syncs the narration to the video, and creates a structured written article with numbered steps and screenshots.

 That matters when the demo needs to teach.
 A prospect can watch a sales follow-up video, a new customer can replay the onboarding walkthrough, and a support user can skim the written article.
-One recording becomes multiple assets.
+One source recording can become multiple independent Content items — including a product demo video, how-to video, styled/share-ready video (your voice preserved), cleaned-up video, teaser clip, and written article.

 Key strengths: